- Business Feng Shui

 * Traditional Chinese stroke calculation is based on Kang Xi Dictionary whereas Simplified Chinese is not

 First based on bazi reading perspective your child have not entered his or her 10-Year Luck Pillar 十年大运.
-Secondly your baby Chinese name will frequently be address by grandparents, relatives and other elder, this carries the “invisible” help.
+Secondly your baby Chinese name will be frequently be “called” by grandparents, relatives or other elderlies, this carries the “invisible” help needed.
 Lastly the most important reason is to counter any imbalance or disharmony or deficiency in your child birth’s profile.

 The system i suspect originated from Japan 日本熊崎氏姓名學.
 How this comes about my guess is most Japanese names are 4-character instead of 3.
 So to apply on a 3-character Chinese name, most go around this problem creatively.
 They put “1” stroke (like “x” in math) on top of a surname to form 天格.

 In my opinion, how is it possible that all 2 character name 外格 is bad?
 Here are some successful 2-character Chinese name 马云, 林峰, 陶喆, 朱茵, 那英, 张宇, 鲁迅, 赵薇, 岳飞…